keu/docs/software_versioned_docs/version-0.26/integrate-auth-system.md

 ## General OIDC Configuration

-If you'd like to integrate an OIDC provider with Astronomer Enterprise, you can enable that configuration in the `config.yaml` file of your `astronomer` directory.
+If you'd like to integrate an OIDC provider with Astronomer Software, you can enable that configuration in the `config.yaml` file of your `astronomer` directory.

 Example: